Richard Wenman, 1st Viscount Wenman: Life

 To verse, whereby all other virtues live?

-Death

 Wenman died on 3 April 1640, and was buried at Twyford on 7 April.

 Family

 Wenman married four times.
 His first wife was Agnes Fermor.
 By her he had two surviving sons, Thomas Wenman, 2nd Viscount Wenman, and Philip (died 20 April 1696), who succeeded as third viscount; and four daughters.
 After her death, he married Alice Chamberlayne, widow of Robert Chamberlayne and a lady of some wealth, on 4 November 1618 at St. Bartholomew the Great, London.
 His third wife, Elizabeth, was buried at Twyford on 27 April 1629.
 His fourth wife was Mary Keble, daughter of Thomas Keble of Essex, and she was buried at Twyford on 28 July 1638.